reema0814/Azure-Synapse-Analytics-Day/00-setup-workspace.md

 2. Switch to code view and replace the code with the content of the associated JSON file.

 3. Save and publish the pipeline.
-Optionally, you can publish all pipelines at once, at the end of the import procedure.
+Optionally, you can publish all pipelines at once at the end of the import procedure.

 The following pipelines must be imported: